Some links in this post may be affiliate links

 Sedum morganianum is native to southern Mexico and Honduras.

-Burro's Tail Plant (Sedum morganianum) thrives in bright light with some direct sunshine, average warmth and moderately moist, fertile, loose, free-draining soil coupled with monthly feeding during the growing season.
+Burro's Tail Plant (Sedum morganianum) does best in bright light with 6-8 hours of direct sunshine, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, fertile, loose, succulents soil coupled with monthly feeding during the growing season.

 Sedum morganianum requires pruning to keep the plant neat as well as minimize pest and disease infestations.
 Repotting is needed only when it becomes pot-bound.
 Keep reading for the best growing conditions and how to achieve them.